Speculation tax on real estate — what you need to know

 How can I reduce taxes when I sell real estate?

-There are a few ways you can reduce the tax you have to pay when selling your property.
+There are a few ways you can avoid — or at least reduce — the real estate tax you have to pay when selling your property.
 For example:

-• Live in the home yourself in the year of the sale and two years prior, at minimum.
+• The scenario we described above: Live in the home yourself in the year of the sale and two years prior, at minimum.
 This means if you move into a house or apartment today, you could resell it tax-free in three years.
-Just be aware that having the right of residence alone is not enough—you actually have to use the residence yourself.
+Just be aware that having the right of residence alone isn't enough — you actually have to use the residence yourself and officially register the address.

 • You can sign a pre-contract with interested buyers or let them rent the property.
 This allows you to push back the purchase agreement date so that you don’t sell during the speculative period.